washout-app/amazon-cognito-vuex-module/README.md

 > Vuex module for Amazon Cognito

-Easily link your Vue application with an Amazon Cognito User Pool.
+Easily link your Vuex application to an Amazon Cognito User Pool.

+## Notes

+* Federated Identities not supported (pull request welcome)
+* Email is used instead of username.
+* API naming parallels AWS SDK naming.
+* Module size: +-300KB, optimization pull requests are welcome.

 ## Links